 While I wasn’t crazy about the idea of “labeling” my son, and for reasons too personal to share here, we ended up having him evaluated by a local psychologist who specialized in ADHD and similar disorders.
 Unsurprisingly, Ben was diagnosed with ADHD and it was recommended he be started on medication to help with that right away.
 I really don’t wish to debate the use of ADHD meds here.
 We have used them at times, and at times, we have not.
 But putting Ben on medication at that time was helpful and it vastly improved our homeschool time.

 Thankfully, I also discovered the delight-directed methods of teaching him as well, so that whether he is on medication or not, homeschooling is certainly better.
-One other thing that came of this diagnosis was learning the importance of a schedule.
+One other thing that came of this diagnosis was learning the importance of planning.
 While I don’t “schedule” how Ben learns, we do have set hours for school, chores, free time, etc. Knowing what to expect next has been very helpful for Ben.
 Being flexible with how we manage his ADHD means we’re all a little happier.

 The most devastating of crises that have occurred since we’ve been homeschooling, was the diagnosis of a rare and aggressive form of thryroid cancer for my mom in 2011.
 Homeschool ceased at that point completely.
 For most of the month of October and early into November, our time was spent with Mom.
 Sometimes taking her to appointments, but often just being together.
 We didn’t know how much time she had, but we knew it wasn’t long and we wanted to spend as much time together as possible.
 Homeschooling could be done later.